Solar Manufacturing

 Why is Solar Manufacturing Important?

-SETO Research in Solar Manufacturing
+Research in Solar Manufacturing

-SETO funds solar manufacturing research projects that will boost domestic manufacturing competitiveness and help the U.S. compete on a global scale by developing pathways to commercialization for disruptive innovation in the solar industry.
-Projects support proof-of-concept development and technology validation in addition to advancing entirely new solar hardware and manufacturing processes.
-This includes conducting techno-economic analysis and other evaluation around supply chains, manufacturing infrastructure, and the workforce.
+The U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO) funds research projects that boost domestic manufacturing competitiveness and help America compete on a global scale.
+Projects support proof-of-concept development and technology validation in addition to advancing entirely new manufacturing processes.
+This includes conducting techno-economic analysis and other evaluations of supply chains, infrastructure, and workforce.
 Learn more about SETO’s manufacturing funding programs below:

 Video Url